 Engaging our communities

-The School has an active Green Impact Team.
+We also have an active Green Impact Team.
 Green Impact teams improve their own environmental performance by progressing through a workbook of actions and implementing as many as possible.

 Socially responsible graduates